-Roman forts, ancient cities and the River Rhine - the Roman Limes Route takes you along the Dutch section of the Roman border.
+Roman forts, ancient cities and the River Rhine - the Roman Limes Route takes you along the Dutch section of the northern Roman border.

 In Holland around twenty forts were built along the Rhine.
 In between these forts a series of watch-towers (castella) was constructed, interconnected by roads.
 Along the route you’ll see little direct evidence of the of these Roman structures as most archaeological remains have been preserved underground.
-However, great effort is made to make this Roman history visible by means of modern reconstructions and information boards (in Dutch).
+However, great effort has been made to make this Roman history visible by means of modern reconstructions and information boards (in Dutch).
 The route takes you through the historic towns of Leiden, Woerden, Utrecht, Arnhem and Nijmegen which are well worth exploring.

 Please note, that you will only see signposts for the Roman Limes Route at each number of the numbered cycle network.
 The rest of the time you follow the signsposts of the numbered cycle network.

 You can also combine this lomg-distance route with a day trip.
 We recommend:

 Click on one of the images to start a slideshow

 Utrecht - LF9

 |Maps:||Online cycle route planner, or any good cycle map, or guidebook 'Fietsgids Romeinse Limesroute' (Dutch only)|